Choose Trek

 • Packed lunch will be given.

-• BSNL network available at Ghangaria.
+• BSNL network is available at Ghangaria.

-• Stay in guest house (Shared Accommodation).
+• Stay in a guest house (Shared Accommodation).

-Note worthy Site: Govinddham Gurduwara, Govindghat; Hemkund Gurduwara base, Ghangharia; Valley of Flowers Information Center; Ghangharia
+Noteworthy Site: Govinddham Gurduwara, Govindghat; Hemkund Gurduwara base, Ghangharia; Valley of Flowers Information Center; Ghangharia.

 From Pipalkoti to Govindghat the distance is 35 km.
-En route, you can spot the final Vishnuprayag.
-We will start off on the drive in the morning after breakfast and reach Govindghat by 8 am and then 4 km drive to Pulna which is the starting point, todays travel is included in the cost.
+En route, you can spot the final confluence - Vishnuprayag.
+We will start in the morning after breakfast and reach Govindghat by 8 am and then a 4 km drive to Pulna which is the starting point.
+Todays travel is included in the cost.
 It will be a 9 km uphill route along the river, Pushpawati.
 The entire trail will be crowded most of the time.
-Many snack shops selling the beverage, hot noodles, omelets with bread, paratha, and the like can be found on this trail.
+Many snack shops selling beverages, hot noodles, omelettes with bread, paratha, and the like can be found on this trail.
 So, you will never go hungry.

 The trek will be on a clearly defined stone-paved path, conveniently built with stairs.
-After 5 km walk, you will arrive at Bhyundar village.
+After a 5 km walk, you will arrive at Bhyundar village.
 This village marks an amazing viewpoint for clear Hathi Parvat sights.
-Enjoy the wonderful sights as much as you can, because the strainful steep ascent will commence henceforth.
+Enjoy the wonderful sight as much as you can, because the strainful steep ascent will commence henceforth.
 You will reach Gangharia before nightfall, attaining an altitude of 10, 000 feet.
-The stay will be at a guest-house.
+The stay will be at a guest house.

 Day 3 : Ghangaria to Valley of Flower and back to Ghangaria